One of the annoying things you’ll hear people say when they argue about the Hall of Fame is this:

 But of course that’s silly.
 Saying something does not make it so.
 A Hall of Famer is not something you can fit into one check box.
 Some Hall of Famers are all-time legends, some are superstars for a short time, and others play long, impactful careers.
 There are different types of Hall of Famers.

-One way to do it is to see how a player’s best seasons stack up against current Hall of Famers and other candidates.
+One way to evaluate Hall of Fame candidates it is to see how a player’s best seasons stack up against existing Hall of Famers, other candidates, and even active players.
 This can be done many ways, but WAR (Wins Above Replacement) makes it very easy to rate seasons.

 What is Greatness Score?

-For Greatness Score, what we do is count all of a player’s seasons of 4 WAR or higher.
+For Greatness Score we count all of a player’s seasons of 4 WAR or higher.
 We assign point values to each season.
 This is how:

 4 WAR season is worth 4 points